certat/intelmq-webinput-csv/docs/User-Guide.md

 #### Preview

 * timezone: The timezone will only be added if there is no plus sign in the existing value.
 Used for both time.source and time.observation.
+* dry run: sets classification type and identifier to `test`

+##### Constant fields
+The contstant fields are added to all individual events if not present already.

 * classification type and identifier: default values to be added to rows which do not already have these values
-* dry run: sets classification type and identifier to `test`

 ### Upload